Eating in season is a breeze in the spring and summer, but it can prove to be challenging when cold weather sets in.

 Parsley is an excellent source of flavonoids, including apigenin and luteolin, which are plant compounds that have many potential health benefits.
 These flavonoids may be particularly helpful in inhibiting memory loss and age-related changes in the brain.

 One study found that a diet rich in luteolin reduced age-related inflammation in the brain of aged mice and improved memory by inhibiting inflammatory compounds (47).

 Summary Parsley is a cold-tolerant green that is rich in nutrients.
-It also contains the plant chemicals luteolin and apigenin, which may promote brain health.
+It also contains the plant compound luteolin, which may promote brain health.

 There are several vegetables that thrive in colder weather.

 Certain types of vegetables, like carrots and parsnips, even take on a sweeter taste after being exposed to frost.

 These cold-hardy vegetables make it possible to fill your diet with seasonal, nutrient-packed produce all winter long.

 While any vegetable from this list would make a highly nutritious addition to your diet, there are many other winter vegetables that make great choices as well.